 * Dirty itchy halter causes the equine to scratch and work to get it off it’s not natural (think how you would want to be treated)

 * Leaving a halter on your horse, donkey or mule will make it easier for people to steal your equine.
 I highly suggest using video surveillance on your farm and posting signs to avoid this.
 Our Video surveillance is backed off site a text is sent to our cell phone the minute anyone steps into our property, the perfect tool to be used in prosecution.

 Please learn how to teach your equine (horse, donkey or mule) To Catch You!

-When interacting with your equine try to make this a time to connect bring a couple of pieces of green apple with you or a carrott to build a relationship of fair and safe leadership.
+When interacting with your equine try to make this a time to connect bring a couple of pieces of a carrot to build a relationship of fair and safe leadership.
 Equine work best in training programs that do not require the equine to stay in the prisoner role.
 Yes, I said prisoner role, old school training techniques use fear to train equine and this is not a partnership.
 Donkeys cannot be trained this way they require natural training with fair, balanced and an honest trainer.
 Horses dream of being trained the way donkeys demand to be trained with dignity and respect.

 All of my equine come up to us every time we call them just like my dogs.
 The key is setting the animal up for success if each time you have time to be with your equine you are doing things to them that are not enjoyable why would they want to come up?
 Treat your equine the way you would want to be treated if you were living your life as an equine and watch the blessings start flowing freely.

-GOD bless you and your family two and four legs
+GOD bless you and your family two and four-legged!